bytecodealliance/wasm-micro-runtime/README.md

 ![WAMR samples diagram](./doc/pics/vgl_demo.png "WAMR samples diagram")

 Releases and acknowledgments
 ============================

-WAMR is a community efforts.
+WAMR is a community effort.
 Since Intel Corp contributed the first release of this open source project, this project has received many good contributions from the community.

 See the [major features releasing history and contributor names](./doc/release_ack.md)